Mustajaaab/Northine/README.md

 # Northnine Website
-# chatbot ins in under development.
+# chatbot is in under development.